wavesjs/waves-lfo/README.md

 This library is under heavy development and subject to change.
 Evert new API breaking change we will be adding snapshots to the repository so you can always fetch a working copy.

-For an in depth  explanation on the philosophy and usage of this library please refer to [this blog post](http://wave.ircam.fr/publications/visual-tools/).
 ## License
 This module is released under the [BSD-3-Clause license](http://opensource.org/licenses/BSD-3-Clause).
 ## Acknowledgments